smikhalevski/react-executor/README.md

 resolve('Hello');
 ```

-You can enable this plugin for all executors created by the execution manager:
+It is handy to enable this plugin for all executors created by the execution manager:

 ```ts
 import { ExecutorManager } from 'react-executor';